dongliang3571/Adventure-Game/README.md

 # !!!README!!! #

-requirements.txt: Dependencies which you need to install in your computer. run following command in terminal
+**requirements.txt**: Dependencies which you need to install in your computer. run following command in terminal
 ```
 pip install -r requirements.txt